tmgthb/portfolio/README.md

-# My project portfolio
+# My experience

-The list of experience is grouped into: algorithms, python libraries & ML concepts.
+The list of experience is grouped into: algorithms, applications, Python packages used and Machine learning concepts.

 ## Algorithms